 He performs well in the class but hardly spends anytime outside of the classroom studying.
 Although he can understand and comprehend quickly, but without consistent of practice, Chinese has never become part of his habits.

 He is surrounded by Chinese people, his girlfriend and her friends and families.
 They are all very willing to help him learn Chinese.

 When they know that he learns to use “你好吗 (ni hao ma)?”, they are happy to explain several other ways of greeting.
 They tell him that nobody says “ni hao ma” to friends or families.
 They are also keen to correct his pronunciation and the tones, trying to help him sound better.

 He is overwhelmed by all the teaching and constant corrections, and he eventually quits his Chinese class.

 Having many Chinese friends to talk to is great for higher level students, but disastrous for lower level students, because many people don’t know how to help.

 The persistent one

-In his Chinese class, there were things he understood well, and there were things not so well.
-He did great during some class activities, and sucked at others.
-After class, he would find time to review past lessons, to do homework, to listen to the recordings, or to spend a few minutes on vocabulary.
+In his Chinese class, there are things he understands well, and things not so well.
+After class, he finds time to review past lessons, to do homework, to listen to the recordings, or to spend a few minutes on vocabulary.

-There were times he wasn’t very much in the mood to study Chinese, and there were times he was distracted, or even stopped, by other things, but he always managed to get back to his lessons and books.
+There are times he isn’t very much in the mood to study Chinese, and there are times he is distracted by other things.
+Fortunately, he always manages to get back to his Chinese lessons and books.

-So he carried on.
-After he finished the first Chinese course, he signed up for the second.
-A year later, he could use Chinese to exchange ideas with his Chinese teacher and with other students.
-He had a couple of virtual tours to China and he learned a lot.
-When he finally had a trip to China, he found he could talk to most Chinese people.
-He did not understand one hundred percent of what Chinese people said, but he understood enough to get him around and to have a good time.
+When he finally has a trip to China, he finds that he can talk to most Chinese people.
+He does not understand one hundred percent of what Chinese people say, but he understands enough to get him around and to have a good time.